Marina-Checri/Crypto-24-Artifacts-CPAD-Attack/README.md

 To build and run the artifacts in this repository, you will need the following dependencies:

 - Docker: Ensure you have Docker installed to build and run the containerized environments.
+- Docker Buildx: Install Docker Buildx to enable BuildKit for building images.
+This can be installed with the command line: `sudo docker buildx install`.
+Then, you will have to enable BuildKit, which can be done with the following command `export DOCKER_BUILDKIT=1`. __Note.__ Docker recommends using BuildKit as it is a modern and more efficient build system compared to the legacy Docker builder.
+The legacy Docker builder is deprecated and is expected to be removed in a future release.

 Each subdirectory contains a `Dockerfile` to set up the required environment for the respective library.